 - Inability to get a comprehensive view of data.
 If your data is siloed, relevant connections between siloed data can easily be missed.
-Suppose, for example; the Marketing team has excellent data on which Marketing campaigns attracted a lot of attention in a particular geography, whereas the Sales team has information about sales in that same geography.
+Suppose, for example, the Marketing team has excellent data on which Marketing campaigns attracted a lot of attention in a particular geography.
+On the other hand, the Sales team has information about sales in that same geography.
 What if you could bring that information together?
 Imagine how much clearer the relationship between Marketing campaigns and sales would be.

 - Wasted resources.
 Consider what happens if you have a database with customer information for the Marketing team and a separate one for the Sales team.
-These departments duplicated.
+The data will probably be duplicated.
 It costs money to store all this data, and the more data a company stores, the less the organization can spend on other requirements.

 - Inconsistent data.
 In data silos, it’s common to store the same information in different places.
 When this happens, there is a high chance that you will introduce data inconsistencies.
 You might update a customer address in one place and not another.
 Or, you might introduce a typo in one set of information.
 When the data is in one place, you have a much better chance of maintaining the correct information.

 Challenges in Dealing with Siloed Data

 While many companies recognize that data silos are a problem, undoing them can be a challenge.
 Once you have an established culture of separating data, it becomes a mindset employees have.
 Needless to say, it’s a challenge to change the mindset of employees.

 Moreover, it might be hard to fix a portion of the silos because of how that system is set up with various permission and hierarchies.
 For example, permissions are often set up by the group, so once the data is siloed for a group, it’s hard to change all the necessary permissions.

 If the data is siloed in different systems (for example, data for the Security Operations group is stored in an Oracle database, while the Sales information is stored in Salesforce), it’s even harder to reconcile the silos.